vcokltfre/tutorial-old/content/tips/storage.md

 To use MySQL or MariaDB in your bot you'll want the [aiomysql](https://pypi.org/project/aiomysql/) client library, which also provides an easy interface for interacting with MySQL.

+### aiosqlite

+SQLite is a simple, fast, local database.
+It's a SQL database and can be easily used just about anywhere.
+It has similar use cases to the databases listed above.
+To use aiosqlite in your own bot you'll need the [aiosqlite](https://readthedocs.org/projects/aiosqlite/) package installed.

 ### MongoDB

 MongoDB is a document store, not a relational database like MySQL or PostgreSQL, which means its usecases are slightly different.
 MongoDB is primarily for storing JSON-like objects but in a proper database so you don't need to handle file storage and other general shenanigans when storing data.